kpratham060207/snake-ladder-game/README.md

 Snake & Ladder Game
 A classic Snake and Ladder board game implementation in C++.
 This console-based application allows two players to compete against each other, featuring randomized dice rolls and automatic position updates for snakes and ladders.

-Table of Contents
-Features

-Prerequisites

-How to Run

-How to Play

-Game Logic

 Features
 Two-Player Mode: Input custom names for both players.